MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ![configure proxy settings](images/proxy-details.png)

-2.If you toggle **Yes**,  you can select to automatically detect proxy settings or manually configure the settings by:
+2. If you toggle **Yes**,  you can select to automatically detect proxy settings or manually configure the settings by:
-    -  Entering a URL to a setup script. **Example**: http: //proxysrv.contoso.local/proxy.pa
+    - Entering a URL to a setup script. **Example**: http://proxysrv.contoso.local/proxy.pa
     - Entering a static proxy server address and port information. **Example:** 192.168.1.1:8080
 3. If you intend to use a setup script or proxy server, turn off **Automatically detect settings** .
 You can use a setup script *or* a proxy server, not both.
 4. Enter exceptions (addresses that Surface Hub should connect to directly without using the proxy server).
 Example: *.office365.com
 5. Identify whether to use the proxy server for local addresses.